Screening Process for Research Positions

 - Individuals compensated by the research grant or contract funds,

-- Individuals hired through the Inclusive Excellence or partner hire recruitment programs,
+- Individuals hired through the Inclusive Excellence or partner hire recruitment programs to engage in Research,

 - Interns engaged in Research,